moto-penangf/documentation/docs/about.md

 **MOTOROLA SHITTY FIRMWARE WARNING**

 Motorola really has shitty firmware.
-Carefully read all the warnings in the documentation, and if something doesn’t work - **DO NOT CONTINUE, THERE IS A RISK OF BRICKING YOUR DEVICE!**
+**Carefully read all the warnings in the documentation**, and if something doesn’t work - **DO NOT CONTINUE, THERE IS A RISK OF BRICKING YOUR DEVICE!**
 **Don't cry later and don't say we didn't warn you...**
 :::